PeizheZhao/peizhezhao.github.io/_pages/about.md

 [SPFFNet: Strip Perception and Feature Fusion Spatial Pyramid Pooling for Fabric Defect Detection](https://doi.org/10.48550/arXiv.2502.01445)

 **Peizhe Zhao**

 [**Project**](https://doi.org/10.48550/arXiv.2502.01445)
 <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
-- Proposed innovative modules based on YOLOv11 architecture for fabric defect detection
+- Based on the YOLOv11 architecture, several innovative modules have been proposed to enhance the performance of fabric defect detection.
+- Furthermore, a comprehensive dataset of fabric defects has been curated and systematically organized for the purpose of model training and evaluation.
 </div>
 </div>